Catedral de Nuestra Señora de la Almudena

 Palacio Real information

-The Farmacia Real (Royal Pharmacy), the first set of rooms to the right at the southern end of the Plaza de la Armería (Plaza de Armas; Plaza of the Armoury) courtyard, contains a formidable collection of medicine jars and stills for mixing royal concoctions, suggesting that the royals were either paranoid or decidedly sickly.
-West across the plaza is the Armería Real, a hoard of weapons and striking suits of armour, mostly dating from the 16th and 17th centuries.
+Outside the main palace, visit the Farmacia Real (Royal Pharmacy) at the southern end of the patio known as the Plaza de la Armería (or Plaza de Armas).
+Westwards across the plaza is the Armería Real (Royal Armoury), a shiny collection of weapons and armour, mostly dating from the 16th and 17th centuries.